kanryu/luminor/README.md

 - A simple C/C++ language API
 - Optimized processing automatically generated with Halide language
-- It consists of C ++ source code and runtime static library
+- It consists of C/C++ header file and static library

 Binary Releases
 ---------------